microsoft/ADBench/docs/JacobianCheck.md

 The accuracy of the results produced by the _golden module_ is verified separately.

-We designate the module `Manual`, which computes the Jacobians using the manually derived formuale, as the _golden module_.
+We designate the module `Manual`, which computes the Jacobians using the manually derived formulae, as the _golden module_.
 We do so, because
 - It is fast enough not to timeout, so when some other module produces a Jacobian, we would have a Jacobian, we consider accurate, to compare it against
 - We have the complete control over this module, so if we ever encounter a bug in it, it will be within our power to fix it